DedalusProject/dedalus/docs/machines/nasa_pleiades/pleiades_intel.rst

-Doing the entire build took about 1 hour.
-This was with several (4) open ssh connections to Pleaides to do poor-mans-parallel building (of openBLAS, hdf5, fftw, etc.), and one was on a dev node for the openmpi compile.
+Doing the entire build took about 2 hours.
+This was with several (4) open ssh connections to Pleaides to do poor-mans-parallel building (of python, hdf5, fftw, etc.), and one was on a dev node for the openmpi compile.
+The openmpi compile is time intensive and mus be done first.
+The fftw and hdf5 libraries take a while to build.
+Building scipy remains the most significant time cost.

 Python stack